DUNE/lbne-build/doc/wp.md

 The plan is in three major parts:

-1. Continue to apply the CMake purification up through the LArSoft and `lbnecode` packages.
+1. Continue to apply the CMake purification up through the LArSoft and the LBNE-specific `lbnecode` packages.
 In the same manner as with `fnal-art`, push commits to GitHub in forks which track their upstream repositories and in step add to `lbne-build` support to build each newly purified